-Tourism in Israel is one of the main income of the national economy with more than 3 million tourist arriving every year, due to the several attractions present in this young but extraordinary country with the highest number of museums per capita in the world.
-In Israel it’s possible to visit archeological sites, beach resorts, national parks and reserves.
-Most of the tourists come from United States, Russia, France, Germany, United Kingdom, Italy, Ukraine, Poland, Canada, the Netherlands and Spain.
+Tourism in Israel is one of the primary income of the national economy.
+More than 3 million tourists arrive every year due to the several attractions present in this young but extraordinary country.
+Moreover, Israel has the highest number of museums per capita, globally.
+In Israel, it’s possible to visit archaeological sites, beach resorts, national parks and reserves.
+Most tourists come from the United States, Russia, France, Germany, United Kingdom, Italy, Ukraine, Poland, Canada, the Netherlands and Spain.

-Beersheba named in the Torah when Abraham settled there, is regional capital of the Negev desert, with its well-known Ramon Crater and the Nabathean Incense Route cities, Shivta, Avdat and Mamshit that are UNESCO world heritage.
-Eilat, is the southernmost city of Israel, posted on the Red Sea coast, it’s not only a notorious diving destination but even a hiking harbor for the Eilat Mountains where a lot of wild animals like dorcas gazelle, rock hyrax, striped hyena and Nubian ibex are part of the local fauna.
-Other Eilat’s attractions are camel riding, King City and the Eilat’s Underwater Observatory Marine Park.
-Ashkelon, that is located between Gaza city and Ashdod, has different archeological sites such as Tel Ashkelon and the area between Ashkelon and Ashdod and between Ashkelon and the Gaza Strip is characterized by sand dunes, that represent a tourist attraction.
+Eilat is the southernmost city of Israel in the Red Sea coast.
+It’s not only a notorious diving destination but even a hiking harbour because of the Eilat Mountains, where many wild animals like Dorcas gazelle, rock hyrax, striped hyena and Nubian ibex are part of the local fauna.
+Other Eilat’s attractions are camel riding, the King City and the Eilat’s Underwater Observatory Marine Park.

 The most important museums in Israel